Kaleidoscopic Scintillation Event Imaging: Discussion

 \textbf{Experimental cross-validation of localization algorithm.} The distances between the mean and individual estimated event locations over images with removed mirror reflections are small, demonstrating an agreement in event location measurements among different images of the same event with removed mirror reflections.
 This agreement indicates the algorithm is in fact measuring the event's location and not spurious light sources.
 The distributions of fraction of photon counts removed from an image when removing one and two mirror reflections are centered close to 1/5 and 2/5, indicating that photons from a mirror reflection are being classified correctly by the algorithm.
 These results would be unlikely if the algorithm were not measuring the event, or if images were of spurious light that does not originate from an event or follow the kaleidoscopic model.
 Further proof that the algorithm is measuring events is seen in simulations where the ground truth is known.

-\textbf{Comparison to prior art.} The results in \cref{tab:sim_results} show that the kaleidoscopic design improves 3D localization performance compared to estimating depth from defocus and attains sub-millimeter resolution across all brightness levels tested.
+\textbf{Simulations.} The results in \cref{tab:sim_results} show that the kaleidoscopic design improves 3D localization performance compared to estimating depth from defocus and attains sub-millimeter resolution across all brightness levels tested.
 The kaleidoscopic design's performance retains high accuracy and resolution even at lower brightness levels, demonstrating robustness to low photon counts and dark counts.

 \textbf{Limitations and future work.} In this work, we only test one specific kaleidoscopic geometry with first-order reflections from one event.
 Future work may test different kaleidoscopic geometries and higher-order reflections.
 Developing a method to measure multiple events in one image would allow to construct a Compton camera or neutron scatter camera to localize the radiation source \cite{parajuli2022development,weinfurther2018model}.